micmejia/bible-dump/NKJV/Jeremiah/Jer 11.md

 They have turned back to the iniquities of their forefathers who refused to hear My words, and they have gone after other gods to serve them; the house of Israel and the house of Judah have broken My covenant which I made with their fathers."

 ###### 11
-Therefore thus says the Lord: "Behold, I will surely bring calamity on them which they will not be able to [^c]escape; and though they cry out to Me, I will not listen to them.
+Therefore thus says the Lord: "Behold, I will surely bring calamity on them which they will not be able to escape; and though they cry out to Me, I will not listen to them.

 ###### 12
 Then the cities of Judah and the inhabitants of Jerusalem will go and cry out to the gods to whom they offer incense, but they will not save them at all in the time of their trouble.